RESEARCH GROUPS AND ASSIGNMENTS OF RESEARCHERS

 II.
 Consolidated research groups

-1. The consolidated research groups represent the nucleus and the foundation of the lines of research that are being developed at IRIE and, as such, are priorities in the decision making on research, resources and scientific policies of the IRIE.
-High school.
+1. Consolidated research groups represent the core and foundation of the lines of research developed at the IRIE and, as such, are a priority in decision-making on research, resources and scientific policies. the Institute.

-2. The ones that meet the following conditions will be considered as a consolidated research group:
+2. Those who meet the following conditions will be considered a consolidated research group:

-- Have an average number of research periods (sixteen) equal to or greater than two, according to the formula sum of sexennis of the members / number of members of the group.
+- Have an average number of research sections (six years) equal to or greater than two, depending on the formula sum of sexennis of the members / number of members of the group.

 - Have living sections (sexennis) alive.

-- To prove a line of active research in education during the last five years through:
+- Accredit a line of active research in the field of education during the last five years by:

-or having carried out training activities for researchers or researchers (doctoral theses, master's degree projects, etc.);
+or have carried out training activities for researchers (doctoral theses, master's theses, etc.);

 or have carried out actions to transfer knowledge or disseminate research.

-3. The research groups and, consequently, their members commit themselves to:
+3. The research groups and, consequently, their members undertake to:

-- Participate actively in the research that is being developed at IRIE.
+- Participate actively in the research carried out at the IRIE.

-- Keep the curriculum updated in the GREC application.
+- Keep the curriculum up to date in the GREC application.

-- Provide IRIE with all the necessary data for internal and external procedures.
+- Provide the IRIE with all the data required for internal and external procedures.

-- Tutoring, if appropriate, associated groups that match research lines or areas of work.
+- Tutor, if necessary, the associated groups that coincide in lines of research or areas of work.

-- Make mention of participation in IRIE or, if possible, incorporate your logo into all those research and transfer activities that are carried out and that are related to the Institute.
+- Mention the participation in the IRIE or, if possible, incorporate its logo in all those research and transfer activities that they carry out and that are related to the Institute.

 III.
 Associated research groups

-- The associated research groups represent the emerging research and are formed by teams that, given their composition, can not prove the average number of sections and the research path that allows their accreditation to be consolidated, but which are simultaneously in Disposal and manifest the will to do so in the future.
-These groups will be, therefore, a priority object of IRIE actions aimed at the promotion of new lines and research teams.
+- The associated research groups represent the emerging research and are formed by teams that, given their composition, cannot accredit the average of sections and the research trajectory that allows their accreditation as consolidated, but that at the same time are in disposition and express a willingness to do so in the future.
+These groups will therefore be the priority of the IRIE's actions aimed at promoting new lines and research teams.

-- The group members may eventually reach the groups destined to cover any of the deficiencies in the transfer or the search of the IRIE, although it is not able to comply with the 2 point.
+- Eventually, the groups destined to cover any of the shortcomings in the transfer or search of the IRIE will be able to reach the category of associates, despite not being able to comply with point 2.

-- These research groups must be associated to a consolidated research group, which will be responsible for ensuring that they carry out the actions leading to their accreditation as a consolidated one.
+- These research groups must be associated with a consolidated research group, which will be responsible for ensuring that they carry out the actions leading to their accreditation as consolidated.

 IV.
 Assignment of members to consolidated research groups

-1. During the last quarter of each calendar year, IRIE will open a period for the modification of the composition of the research groups and will inform the Principal Investigators or Investigators, who will be responsible for presenting the application and the files with the updated information of its members, of the people proposed for the assignment or of the changes in the internal categories.
+1. Throughout the last quarter of each calendar year, the IRIE will open a period for the modification of the composition of the research groups and will inform the Principal Investigators, who will be responsible for submitting the application and the files. with up-to-date information on its members, the people proposed for affiliation or changes in the internal categories.

-2. The adscripts of the members to the IRIE consolidated research groups must be approved by the Council of the Institute, which will send the proposal to the Governing Council for approval and to the Investigation Committee of the UIB or to the corresponding body for your evaluation.
+2. The affiliations of the members to the consolidated research groups of the IRIE must be approved by the Council of the Institute, which will send the proposal to the Governing Council for approval and to the UIB Research Commission or the corresponding body for its evaluation.

-3. Membership of IRIE's consolidated research groups can be carried out in two categories:
+3. The affiliation of members to the consolidated research groups of the IRIE can be carried out in two categories:

 a.
-Member Affiliation as a member implies the full participation in the tasks and lines of research of the consolidated groups and the IRIE.
-All those researchers and researchers who consider the research groups to be suitable, with two conditions:
+Member.
+Membership implies full participation in the tasks and lines of research of the consolidated groups and the IRIE.
+This category will be open to all those researchers who consider research groups to be appropriate, with two conditions:

-- That the sexennium average of all members is not less than 2, according to the formula sum of sexennis of the members / number of members of the group;
+- that the six-year average of all members is not less than 2, according to the formula sum of sexennis of the members / number of members of the group;

 b.
-Collaborator Affiliation as a collaborator implies the partial participation in the tasks and lines of research of the consolidated groups and of the IRIE.
-All those researchers and researchers who consider the research groups appropriate and will be subdivided into two categories will be able to achieve this category:
+Collaborator.
+The affiliation as a collaborator implies the partial participation in the tasks and lines of research of the consolidated groups and the IRIE.
+This category will be open to all those researchers who consider the research groups to be appropriate and will be subdivided into two categories:

 b.1.
-Collaborators: all those researchers and researchers who are in the possession of an official doctoral degree will be collaborating.
+Collaborators: all those researchers who are in possession of an official doctoral degree will be collaborators.

 b.2.
-Collaborators in training: all those researchers and researchers who are enrolled in an official doctoral program but who do not yet have the degree will be collaborating in training.
+Collaborators in training: all those researchers who are enrolled in an official doctoral program but do not yet have a degree will be collaborators in training.

-3. The hiring under a project, scholarship, contract or agreement of an IRIE research group does not entail the inclusion as a collaborator of the group in question.
-In order for the person hired to be included as such, the Researcher or Principal Investigator of the research group will have to request inclusion in accordance with the established terms and procedures.
+3. Recruitment within the framework of a project, grant, contract or agreement of an IRIE research group does not imply inclusion as a collaborator of the group in question.
+In order for the contracted person to be included as such, the Principal Investigator of the research group must request their inclusion in accordance with the established deadlines and procedures.

-4. IRIE will annually review that the conditions of each of the types of affiliation are met.
-If, due to a change in the conditions with which it was accepted by the assigned researcher or researcher, IRIE will give the period of one month to the research group to correct the situation.
-In the event that, after this deadline, the conditions continue to be incomplete, the process of disassociation will be carried out following the procedures established in the current regulations.
+4. The IRIE will review annually that the conditions of each one of the typologies of ascription are fulfilled.
+If, due to a change in the conditions under which he was accepted by the attached researcher, the IRIE will give the research group a period of one month to correct the situation.
+In the event that, after this period, the conditions continue to be breached, the deregistration will be processed following the procedures established in the current regulations.